 What are NACE codes used for?

-An activity thus defined may consist of a single process (e.g. weaving), but can also include different sub-processes each relating to another classification category (thus, the manufacture of a car is broken down into activity specifics such as foundry, forging, welding, assembly, painting, etc.).
+An activity thus defined may consist of a single process (e.g. weaving), but can also include different sub-processes each relating to another classification category.

 If the production process is organized to constitute an integrated series of elementary activities within a single statistical unit, the combination of all these activities is considered as one activity.